tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 Try & restore benefits:
 - Attempts to restore Azure Spot Virtual Machines evicted due to capacity.
-- Restored Azure Spot Virtual Machines are expected to run for a longer duration with a lower probability of a capacity triggered eviction.
+- Restored Spot VMs are expected to run for a longer duration with a lower probability of a capacity triggered eviction.
 - Improves the lifespan of an Azure Spot Virtual Machine, so workloads run for a longer duration.
 - Helps Virtual Machine Scale Sets to maintain the target count for Azure Spot Virtual Machines, similar to maintain target count feature that already exists for pay-as-you-go VMs.